This post was written by Pogue and edited by Mike at PricePlow.

 So, whatever happened to Vida and his quest for the perfect anabolic steroid with no androgenic effects?
 Unfortunately, we know today that all anabolic androgenic steroids act upon the androgen receptor without regard for building muscle or having the masculinizing effects steroids produce.
 Perhaps with the future development of SARMs we’ll finally find the mystical compound Vida was searching for, but only time will tell, and those will likely only be sold in prescription form anyway.

-Prohormones - Best Deals and Price Drop Notifications
+Prohormones - Deals and Price Drop Alerts

 Get Price Alerts